linagora/obm-deploy-doc/docs/configuration.md

 Role specific default configuration, if applicable, is stored in roles/*role_name*/vars/main.yml file.

-As a user, you never have to edit this files but each default global or role variable can be overridden on per-host or a per-group basis.
+As a user, you never have to edit these files but each default global or role variable can be overridden on per-host or a per-group basis.

 <a name="group-specific-configuration"></a>